 Our current way of life is depleting the planet's resources and destroying natural ecosystems.
 But the Earth is not infinitely resilient.

 The Planetary Boundaries concept combines the Interactions of the global processes and gives Revealing the state of health of our earth - and us humans a framework to keep our environment intact.

 It also provides valuable insights that motivate us to adjust our personal behavior so that we can become part of the problem solution itself can.

 "The greatest threat to our planet is the belief that someone else will save it."Robert Swan (more at Environmental protection quotes)

 Do you have any questions, suggestions or further valuable information about Planetary Boundaries?
 Then I look forward to your comment.

-PS.: In the Knowledge blog I present you many more Technical terms from the fields of environmental protection and sustainability in front of you.
-Find out now, for example, what is meant by the term Littering understands.
+PS: In my Knowledge blog I present you many more Technical terms from the fields of environmental protection and sustainability in front of you.
+Learn now, for example, what is meant by the word Littering understands.
 Have fun!

 ₁ BMUV (2021): Planetary carrying capacity limits, available at https://www.bmuv.de/themen/nachhaltigkeit-digitalisierung/nachhaltigkeit/integriertes-umweltprogramm-2030/planetare-belastbarkeitsgrenzen.
 [22.09.2023].